ClJarvis/T-RexGame/README.md

-# T-RexGame
+# T-Rex Game

-Recreation og the scrolling T-Rex game using JavaScript and CSS
+Recreation of the scrolling T-Rex game using JavaScript and CSS

+rocket images from here https://www.pngguru.com/search?png=+rocket